James-Burch/PP4-Django-Project/README.md

 - When doing my final deploy for my project I had my secret key setup wrong and it was visible in the settings.py file, I moved this to a file that is in the gitignore. file so that it can not be accessed for security reasons, I had some issues with this as I did not import the secret key from the file it was in correctly.
 This lead to my site having an error which did not tell me the root cause of the issue even with debug = True.
 To resolve the issue I went back to the Code Institute walkthrough project to check through the deployment steps, I quickly realised where I had gone wrong and rectified this issue.

 ### Deployment
-- For deploying this project their are many more steps to previous projects.
+- For deploying this project there are many more steps to previous projects.
 I personally had some issues when trying to get my static files to work on my deployed project through heroku.
 I later found my issue after about 30-45 minutes of searching that I had not removed the 'collect_static' from my Config Vars on settings of my heroku app.

 Steps for deployment:
-- Debug must be set to FALSE in the settings.py file
-1. Firstly to deploy a project you must create an app on heroku and link your github repository
-2. Next add your config for your database URL and secret_key that is in your settings.py file of your django project.
-Also add a collect static config var which will later need removing.
+1. Go to your Heroku dashboard and create a new app with a unique name, in the new apps settings tab open the reveal config vars ensure the Config Var DISABLE_COLLECTSTATIC key has a value of 1.
+2. Use pip3 to install gunicorn~=20.1 and freeze it to the requirements.txt file.
+3. In the Procfile add a command using gunicorn and wsgi file to start the webserver.
+4. In the settings.py file set debug to False and add '.herokuapp.com' to the ALLOWED_HOSTS list.
+Commit and push this code
+5. Go to your heroku app, connect your github repository and deploy branch to check that you have completed this initial setup correctly.
+6. Next you will have added a database so you need to go to your heroku settings and add DATABASE_URL config var with a value of your database URL
+7. Make sure that your env.py file is in your gitignore. file, also add your SECRET_KEY to the env.py file and import os
+8. Next add SECRET_KEY = os.environ.get("SECRET_KEY") to your settings.py file, this will get the secret key from the env.py file which is hidden to keep your SECRET_KEY safe.
-3. To ready your code to deploy you must use pip3 to install gunicorn and whitenoise (freeze these to local - requirements.txt file), add a Procfile file and add heroku to the allowed hosts in settings.py.
+9. Next to add your static files to your deployed project use pip3 to install whitenoise~=5.3.0 and freeze to requirements.txt and add 'whitenoise.middleware.WhiteNoiseMiddleware', to MIDDLEWARE in settings.py
-4. Once I had
+10. Add STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles') to settings.py and run python3 manage.py collectstatic, this will create a new folder called 'staticfiles' which will be added to the gitignore. file
+11. Next check the version of python in your IDE by using python3 -V, once you find out your version go to https://devcenter.heroku.com/articles/python-support#specifying-a-python-version and copy the nearest version and paste it into a new file called 'runtime.txt' in the root directory of the repo.
+Now commit and push your code.
+12. Finally go to your heroku app settings and remove the DISABLE_COLLECTSTATIC config var and deploy your branch.
+13. Open your live site, if it is showing as the development version then you have successfully deployed your project!

 Link to the live site : https://pp4-django-project-082841c8663e.herokuapp.com/